-Employer Satisfaction is calculated as the cumulative results of the fifteen performance question on the employer questionnaire component of the Alumni survey.
+Employer Satisfaction is calculated as the cumulative results of the fifteen-performance questions on the employer questionnaire component of the Alumni survey.
 Responses on all returned surveys are summated and averaged.
-Employers rate the graduates on the following 4-point scale: (1 = excellent, 2 = satisfactory)
+Employers rate the graduates on the following 4-point scale: (1 = excellent, 2 = satisfactory, 3 = needs improvement, 4 = unsatisfactory)